viraja1/decentralized_docker_hub/README.md

    BIGSECTORS=true make localnet
    ```

-   Replace the last command above with `make up` for using filecoin testnet instead of localnet
+   Replace the last command above with `make up` for using filecoin mainnet instead of localnet

    For hosted powergate instance provided by Textile, you can skip the last step and set POW_SERVERADDRESS env variable.